jaredwelch1/capstone_bot/README.md

 - allow a virtual bank account, activated by using "create account <name>"

 	- default amount to a predefined value?

+	- use database to track account data + coins + amount invested for acct

 - report current value in a concise way when asked for any crypto in: